 Calibration enthusiasts will find the TV's hidden service menu a minefield: enter this menu by pressing Menu on the remote followed by 0000 (four zeros).
-The service menu's overscan controls didn't have the intended affect, and it appears a factory reset option also wipes out the factory grayscale calibration.
-As with any trip into a TV's service menu, I'm obligated to warn you to take lots of pictures and notes before you touch anything!
+Beware the service menu's factory reset option will also wipe out the factory grayscale calibration.
+As with any trip into a TV's service menu, I'm obligated to remind you to take lots of pictures and notes before touching anything!

 In the lab, the Seiki SE50UY04 LED TV revealed a decent factory grayscale calibration with the TV's Movie picture preset enabled.
 Grayscale error measurements recorded using CalMAN 5 calibration software revealed the Seiki had a good average delta-E of 1.97.
 Grayscale errors less than 3.0 are considered below the "just noticeable" threshold and indicate decent color consistency from light-to-dark shades.